posmishka/linux/cli/ps.md

 ps
 ==

-resident set size, the non-swapped
+ps -ylC pro
-                             physical memory that a task has used (in kilobytes)
+RSS - resident set size, the non-swapped physical memory that a task has used (in kilobytes)